bosagora/docs-bosagora-io/docs/wallet/web/02-getting-started.md

 The web wallet only shows transactions in which the address of the selected account among the transactions waiting to be stored in the blockchain is the same as one of the sender's addresses.
-The fields consist of Submission time, Block delay, Amount, Target, Fee, and Action.
+This section consists of Submission time, Block delay, Amount, Target, Fee, and Action.

 * Submission time : Time at which Stoa received the transaction.
 * Block delay : Number of blocks externalized since then.